goedgeai/dropt-cli/README.md

   $ droptctl -t [your token] resume
   ```
 * A prompt will list all project found in the local cache.
-  User then select one he wants to resume.
+  User then select one to resume.
   ```console
   ?
 Which project would you like to resume?
 (Use arrow keys)
     [project 120: dummy] progress: 2/100 (created at 2020-05-08T15:46:54.059234+00:00)